-When matter is exposed to an electromagnetic field, it gains an electrical charge and experiences a force.
-The positive or negative electrical charge can exist by commonly carried by protons and electrons respectively.
-In the existence of other substance with charge, charge is the fundamental characteristic of matter that exhibits electrostatic attraction or repulsion.
+When the matter is exposed to an electromagnetic field, it gains an electrical charge and experiences a force.
+The positive or negative electrical charge can exist commonly carried by protons and electrons respectively.
+In the existence of other substances with charge, the charge is the fundamental characteristic of matter that exhibits electrostatic attraction or repulsion.
 Many subatomic particles have electric charge as a distinctive attribute.
 Charges with similar characteristics repel one another, while charges with dissimilar characteristics attract one another.
-“Neutral” refers to a product which has no net charge.
-Classical electrodynamics is the name given to an early understanding of how charged substances interact, and it is still true for issues that do not require attention of quantum phenomena.
+“Neutral” refers to a product that has no net charge.
+Classical electrodynamics is the name given to an early understanding of how charged substances interact, and it is still true for issues that do not require the attention of quantum phenomena.

 The net charge of an isolated system, which is described as the quantity of positive charge minus the amount of negative charge, cannot change because it is a continual property.
 The electric charge is carried by subatomic ions.
-Negative charge is transported by electrons in ordinary matter, while positive charge is transported by protons in atom nuclei.
-A particle of substance will have a negative charge when there are more electrons than protons, a positive charge if there are less, and a neutral charge if there are equal amounts.
+The negative charge is transported by electrons in ordinary matter, while a positive charge is transported by protons in atom nuclei.
+A particle of substance will have a negative charge when there are more electrons than protons, a positive charge if there are fewer, and a neutral charge if there are equal amounts.

 Electric charges produce electric fields.
 A magnetic field is also created by moving positive and negative charges.
 The electromagnetic (or Lorentz) force results from the interaction of electric charges with an electromagnet (a mixture of electric and magnetic fields).
 It is one of physics’ fundamental forces of nature.
 Quantum electrodynamics is the study of charged particle reactions controlled by photons.